 - If you live in Belgium and you borrow a vehicle which is registered abroad, you are allowed to drive it for a period of one month at the most.
 In that case, you must keep a written authorisation of the foreign owner in the car.
 The owner must state in this document that he has lent the car free of charge, for an agreed period, with end date.

 - If you are a student living abroad, but temporarily staying in Belgium for your studies at a Belgian school or university, you must keep the valid certificate of registration as a student in the car for the actual duration of your studies.

 LowEmission Zones in Belgium

-Antwerp is a Low Emission Zone (LEZ).
-Only cars which comply with certain environmental requirements are admitted in the city centre and a part of Linkeroever.
+Belgium has three Low Emission Zones (LEZ): Antwerp, Brussels and Ghent.
+Only cars which comply with certain environmental requirements are admitted in these cities.
 This is applicable for cars registered in Belgium and elsewhere.
-Check here if your car complies.

 Does your car comply with the requirements but it is not registered in Belgium?
-You should register.
-If you fail to do so, you may have to pay a 150 euro fine.
-Registration isn't required for vehicles registered in the Netherlands.
+You should sign up on the website from the LEZ you wish to enter.
+If you fail to do so, you may have to pay a fine up to 350 euro in Brussels for example.

 Good to know: Make sure you only buy your day pass on the official websites.
 Day passes offered on other websites are not valid.